charfimohamed/mlops_project/reports/README.md

 >
 > Answer:

-In our project we made use of these services :
+Following services were used:
-- Compute engine : we tried to use the compute engine to train our model in a virtual machine but we finally trained our model locally since it takes 5 to 10 minutes to be trained
+- Compute engine: we tried to use the compute engine to train our model in a virtual machine but we finally trained our model locally since it takes 5 to 10 minutes to be trained
-- Cloud storage : we used the cloud storage in GCP to store our data in the cloud using dvc (created a google cloud storage bucket and configured dvc)
+- Cloud storage: we used the cloud storage in GCP to store our data in the cloud using dvc (created a google cloud storage bucket and configured dvc)
-- Cloud build : we used the cloud build to build docker images on the cloud whenever we push in the main github branch : everytime we push a docker image corresponding to the inference.dockerfile dockerfile is created and stored in the cloud
+- Cloud build: we used the cloud build to build docker images on the cloud whenever we push in the main github branch : everytime we push a docker image corresponding to the inference.dockerfile dockerfile is created and stored in the cloud
-- Vertex AI : we trained our model using a custom job after configuring the cloudtrainer image in the cloud that trains the model but we didn’t manage to extract the model checkpoint from the cloud
+- Vertex AI: we trained our model using a custom job after configuring the cloudtrainer image in the cloud that trains the model but we didn’t manage to extract the model checkpoint from the cloud
-- Cloud run : we created a service that pulls the data from our git repository,builds an image using cloudbuild.yaml for inference so that whenever someone pushes in the main branch, the image rebuilds and the inference API changes.
+- Cloud run: we created a service that pulls the data from our git repository, builds an image using cloudbuild.yaml for inference so that whenever someone pushes in the main branch, the image rebuilds and the inference API changes.
 With this tool the FastAPI is always running on the cloud and updated everytime we push

 ### Question 18